-I work as a self-employed editor, translator, writer and teacher.
+I work as a self-employed editor, translator, writer and teacher, in Montréal.

 Since 2000, I've edited, translated and localised for the Canadian market hundreds of student books and teacher guides.
 I've worked in core-curriculum subjects such as French as a Second Language, Language Arts, History, Geography and Social Studies, at both the elementary and secondary levels.
 Some of the publishers I've worked with include Scholastic, Nelson and Chenelière.